 Focus on conventional projects developed in stages (to limit initial investment).

 Exploration leadership at low unit costs and a dual exploration model that enables early monetization of the discoveries.

 Cautious scenario assumptions which lead to strong investment selectivity.
-Energy mix balanced with gas.
-18 ni also assesses the poten tial solutions for re educina the e IEA 450 ppm scenario 15 npacts of the energy trans • assess the risk of strande with a CO2 price of 40 \$/ton in real terms in 2015 on all the main projects in order to adopt the most appropriate initial stages.
-This assumption reduces the effect on average portfolio IRR by 0.5% and all the projects stay above the minimum rate of return.

-Eni als impac scenarios on its portfolio: by applying a sensitivity scenario19 of stranded assets on the upstream portfolio.
-Taking into account this scenario's assumptions regarding the price of CO2 and Brent, the impacts on Eni's portfolio are increased.
+Energy mix balanced with gas.18

+Eni also assesses the potential impacts of the energy transition scenarios on its portfolio:

+- · by applying a sensitivity with a CO2 price of 40 \$/ton in real terms in 2015 on all the main projects in order to adopt the most appropriate - solutions for reducing emissions from the project's initial stages.
+This assumption reduces the effect on average portfolio IRR by 0.5% and all the projects stay above the minimum rate of return. - by conducting a stress test on the IEA 450 ppm scenario19 to assess the risk of stranded assets on the upstream portfolio.
+Taking into account this scenario's assumptions regarding the price of CO, and Brent, the impacts on Eni's portfolio are increased.
-• by conducting a stress test on

-18) 50% of current production uses gas and this exposure will increase as the plan progresses with the development of reserves in Egypt and Indonesia and, over the long term, with Mozambigue.
+^{18) 50%} of current production uses gas and this exposure will increase as the plan progresses with the development of reserves in Egypt and Indonesia and,

-19) A scenario that entails containing the increase of temperatures within 2 degrees with a coherent system of actions that ensure the containment of consumption, the switch towards low-carbon sources and the promotion of energy efficiency using high prices of energy variables (crude and CO,).
+19) A scenario that entails containing the increase of temperatures within 2 degrees with a coherent system of actions that ensure the containment of consumption, the switch towards low-carbon sources and the promotion of energy efficiency using high prices of energy variables (crude and CO2).